Chanistar/ticket-lifecycle/README.md

-Then it was assigned to Jane Doe from the Online Banking Team.
+Then, it was assigned to Jane Doe from the Online Banking Team.